Nyame-Wolf/math-magicians/README.md

 # Math Magicians

-**Math magicians project A class based calculator app built using react.**
+**Math magicians project A hooks based calculator app built using react.**

 ## Built With